A-T4/RepoSentry/README.md

 RepoSentry is a secure, orchestrator-based repository analysis platform designed to automate vulnerability detection and provide actionable security intelligence.

 ## System Architecture
 RepoSentry utilizes a modular orchestration engine that manages isolated scanning environments.
-The system aggregates findings from multiple security modules—Secrets, Dependencies, Docker, and Hygiene—into a centralized, high-performance dashboard.
+The system aggregates findings from multiple security modules—Secrets, Dependencies, Docker, and Hygiene into a centralized, high-performance dashboard.